nishat-meem/Customer-Churn-Prediction/README.md

 # 📉 Customer Churn Prediction with Streamlit, FastAPI, and CatBoost

 This project predicts the likelihood of a customer churning based on service usage patterns and demographic data.
-It features:
+Technologies used - Python, CatBoost, SHAP, FastAPI, Streamlit, Docker It features:

 - 🧠 A CatBoost classification model
 - 🌐 A REST API built with FastAPI